ajguerrer/notebook/content/unit-testing/integration_testing.md

 logging, however, is an implementation detail and isn't worth testing.

 {{% notice note %}}
 The Domain layer should not have dependencies, including loggers.
-Have the Controller layer inject a logger, or have the Domain layer emit a log event.
+The Controller layer may inject a logger, or the Domain layer may emit a log event.
 {{% /notice %}}

 Effective logging maximizes the signal to noise ratio. *Support* logging cannot be controlled because its a business requirement, but *Diagnostic* logging can.
-Minimize diagnostic logging in the Domain layer, only adding it for debugging and the subsequently removing it once finished.
+Minimize diagnostic logging in the Domain layer, only adding it for debugging and then subsequently removing it once finished.

 ## Mocking Best Practices

-- **Mocks are for integration tests only** - Mentioned in [Hexagonal Architecture](/unit-testing/making_tests_work/#hexagonal-architecture), only shared out-of-process dependencies should be mocked.
-Since unit tests don't involve out-of-process dependencies, only integration tests should make use of mocks.
+- **Mocks are for integration tests only** - Mentioned in [Hexagonal Architecture](/unit-testing/making_tests_work/#hexagonal-architecture), only shared external dependencies should be mocked.
+Unit tests target the Domain layer which shouldn't communicate with external dependencies.
-- **Never mock private out-of-process dependencies** - When a private out-of-process dependency is too difficult or prohibitive to setup, don't try to mock it out.
+- **Never mock private external dependencies** - When a private external dependency is too difficult or prohibitive to setup, don't try to mock it out.
 If that dependency cannot be tested as-is, it defeats the point of integration testing and should not be tested at all.
-- **Mock the furthest edges of the system** - Mock the type that directly communicates with the shared dependency, not the wrapper.
-Verify the message sent to the shared dependency, not the call to a class you wrote.
+- **Mock the furthest edges of the system** - Mock the type that directly communicates with a shared dependency, not the wrapper.
+Verify the message sent to a shared dependency, not a call to a class you wrote.
 Doing so maximizes resistance against regressions.
 - **Use as many mocks as necessary per test** -  One mock per test is a common misconception.
 It's irrelevant how many mocks it takes to verify one unit of behavior.
-The number of mocks depends solely on the number of shared out-of-process dependencies participating in the unit of behavior.
+The number of mocks depends solely on the number of shared external dependencies participating in the unit of behavior.
-- **Verify the absence of unexpected messages too** - It is not enough to verify your system is sending the correct messages to shared out-of-process dependencies, unexpected messages are a source of bugs too.
+- **Verify the absence of unexpected messages too** - It is not enough to verify your system is sending the correct messages to shared external dependencies, unexpected messages are a source of bugs too.
-- **Mock only the types you own** - When using a third party library that communicates with a shared out-of-process dependency, write a adapter for it and mock the adapter instead.
-Third-party libraries have arcane inner workings; it's futile to try to emulate their behavior.
+- **Mock only the types you own** - If your using a third party library to communicate with a shared external dependency, write a adapter for it and mock the adapter instead.
+Third-party libraries have arcane inner workings, so it's futile to try to emulate their behavior.

 ## Testing the Database

 #### Setup

-Be able to build the database from a series of migration scripts checked into source control.
+Be able to build your database from a series of migration scripts checked into source control.
 This includes tables, views, indexes, stored procedures, reference data and anything else critical to run the database in production.